Wrack My Brain

 "Wrack My Brain" is a song by the English musician Ringo Starr as the lead single from his 1981 album Stop and Smell the Roses, written and produced by former Beatle George Harrison.

-The song became his last single to chart in the US.
+The song became Starr's final Top 40 hit of his career, as well as his last single to chart on the Billboard Hot 100.

 Background

 "Wrack My Brain" was written by George Harrison to explain his frustration with the music industry and the pressure to produce hits.

 In the liner notes of Photograph: The Very Best of Ringo Starr, Starr wrote the following about the song:

 George wrote that one.
 I was watching a lot of TV then, as he writes in one of the lyrics of the song.
 Also I was probably going insane too.
-George thought this song would be good for mr. It's a song I know he'd never do.
+George thought this song would be good for me.
+It's a song I know he'd never do.
 So it gave George more freedom and it was a bit looser than something that he would do for himself.